KstychPvtLtd/framework/LLM.md

     * PHP Classes: Livewire component classes are mapped to the `\App\Custom` namespace.
         * Example: The Livewire alias `'module.livewire.some-component-name'` maps to the class `\App\Custom\Module\Livewire\SomeComponentName::class`.
         * Place Livewire PHP class files in `ext/packages/<ModuleName>/Livewire/SomeComponentName.php`.
-    * Blade Views: Livewire component views should be placed in `ext/views/module/livewire/`, typically mirroring the component's alias structure.
+    * Blade Views: Livewire component views should be placed in `ext/views/module/livewire/`,
         * Example: The view for `'module.livewire.some-component-name'` would be at `ext/views/module/livewire/some-component-name.blade.php` and referenced as `view('custom.module.livewire.some-component-name')`.

 * **Controllers:**